210100160/Image-Cartoonifier/README.md

 # Image-Cartoonifier
-using Open CV library to cartoonify Image.
+using Open CV library to cartoonify an Image.